OpenBioML/chemnlp/docs/CONTRIBUTING.md

 ```
 The benchmarking setup exports additional fields for the benchmarking setup, see the example below:
 `{"input":"Task: Please answer the multiple choice question below with 1 or 2.\nQuestion: Is the molecule with the SMILES representation of BrCBr Ames mutagenic?\nOptions:\n1.)
 False\n2.)
 True\nAnswer:","output":" 2","output_choices":["1","2"],"correct_output_index":"1"}`
+Please have a look at the following section below about the general benchmarking template setup.

 #### Benchmarking text templates
 There are two versions of text templates, i.e., one without the end-of-input token `<EOI>` and those with: